-Strategic plan objectives for 2024 What we accomplished this year Invest in OBSI's people to strengthen employee engagement and wellbeing and support operational excellence.
-We welcomed many talented and committed new team members during the year, and provided an extensive onboarding and training program to ensure their success in assisting in delivering on our mandate in accordance with our guiding principles.
-We expanded our office space to accommodate the growth of the OBSI team.
-We developed personal training plans for continuing professional development, and prioritized and invested in training for all staff related to new and emerging products and services.
-We continued to make upgrades and improvements to our internal knowledge management system.
-Foster public and industry confidence by demonstrating accountability for our We completed the first year of our new governance structure and welcomed four new board members. organizational practices.
-We launched a public consultation on our loss calculation methodology for complaints involving unsuitably sold illiquid exempt market securities to address a recommendation from our 2021 independent expert external review, and will publish the response in 2025.
-We provided regular annual, quarterly and periodic reporting to banking, credit union, and securities regulators.
-We continued our practice of internal semi-annual banking and investments compliance reviews and took responsive action as appropriate. • We updated our enterprise risk management (ERM) framework quarterly and implemented all priority risk mitigation initiatives identified in the ERM plan.
-We continued our annual firm and consumer surveys to solicit feedback about their experience with our service, reviewed survey feedback to identify opportunities for operational improvement, and communicated both the survey results and our response plar to stakeholders via our website and annual report.
-We demonstrated our fiscal responsibility by ensuring appropriate board approval of all expenses during the year and we received a clean audit from our external auditors.
+Progress toward our goals Strategic plan objectives for 2024 What we accomplished this year Focus on consumers Invest in OBSI's people to strengthen employee engagement and wellbeing and support operational excellence. • We welcomed many talented and committed new team members during the year, and provided an extensive onboarding and training program to ensure their success in assisting in delivering on our mandate in accordance with our guiding principles. • We expanded our office space to accommodate the growth of the OBSI team.
+Focus on firms We developed personal training plans for continuing professional development, and prioritized and invested in training for all staff related to new and emerging products and services.
+Banking services We continued to make upgrades and improvements to our internal knowledge management system.
+Credit Foster public and industry confidence by demonstrating accountability for our • We completed the first year of our new governance structure and welcomed four new board members. unions organizational practices. • We launched a public consultation on our loss calculation methodology for complaints involving unsuitably sold illiquid exempt market securities to address a recommendation from our 2021 independent expert external review, and will publish the response in 2025.
+Investments We provided regular annual, quarterly and periodic reporting to banking, credit union, and securities regulators.
+Case outcomes • We continued our practice of internal semi-annual banking and investments compliance reviews and took responsive action as appropriate.
+Systemic issues • We updated our enterprise risk management (ERM) framework quarterly and implemented all priority risk mitigation initiatives identified in the ERM plan.
+Governance We continued our annual firm and consumer surveys to solicit feedback about their experience with our service, reviewed survey feedback to identify opportunities for operational improvement, and communicated both the survey results and our response plan to stakeholders via our website and annual report. • We demonstrated our fiscal responsibility by ensuring appropriate board approval of all expenses during the year and we received a clean audit from our external auditors.